 At Lineup, we have always worked diligently to help our customers directly address EU data protection requirements.
 These efforts have been critical in our ongoing preparations for the GDPR:

 - Data processing terms: Strong data protection commitments between cloud providers and customers are fundamental to compliance.
 Our data processing terms for Adpoint clearly articulate our privacy commitments to customers.
-We have evolved our terms over the years based on feedback from our customers and regulators our new GDPR ready Adpoint Data Processing Terms are available in our Compliance Portal.
+We have evolved our terms over the years based on feedback from our customers and regulators our new GDPR ready Adpoint Data Processing Terms are available here.

 - Third-party audits and certifications: We offer a number of third-party audits and certifications for Adpoint.
 In 2016, we introduced a new third-party audit SOC1 Type II (ISAE 3402 / SSAE 18 Type II) to cover numerous services within Adpoint cloud.
-Our most recent certificate can be accessed from the Compliance Portal.
+Our most recent certificate is available upon request.